-In Romans 6:3-10 Paul expresses that as believers we were crucified with Christ and also resurrected with him.
+In Romans 6:3-10, Paul expresses that as believers we were crucified with Christ and also resurrected with him.
 How is this possible?
 Because of our union with him.
 Christ was not just our substitute on the cross, he took us to the cross with him.
 And his resurrection is also our resurrection.
-While those things happened long before we were born, it is part of the mystery of our union with Christ that we were there with him.
+Those things happened long before we were born.
+But it is part of the mystery of our union with Christ that we were there with him.

 Union with Christ is also essential to our spiritual life.
 In John 15:4 Jesus tells us to “Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.”
 Apart from union with Christ we will be fruitless.
 And the danger of fruitlessness is that you will be cast aside and burned (John 16:6).

 Justification is an action of God whereby he declares me to be righteous.
 Sometimes we use the expression “Just as if I had not sinned” to describe justification.
 But that is not really correct.
 Justification does not make me righteous, rather it is a judicial declaration of righteousness.
 God now considers me to be righteous.